Villek707/Votechat/webproject/readme.txt

 Äänestys- ja keskustelupalvelu
-A web-project by Ville Kautonen and Jerry Hällfors.
+A web-project by Ville Kautonen, Jerry Hällfors and Janne Huotari.
-27.11.2017
+29.11.2017

 Äänestys- ja keskustelupalvelu is a web-project, which aim is to create a web service with a client-side and a server-side implementation.